Associate Professor of Architecture

 Dr. Peter Olshavsky is an Associate Professor of Architecture at the University of Nebraska-Lincoln.
 He holds a Ph.D. and M.Arch.
 II in history and theory from McGill University and B.Arch. from The Pennsylvania State University.
 Besides UNL, he has taught at McGill, Temple and Philadelphia University and has practiced professionally in Philadelphia, PA.
 Dr. Olshavsky was a recipient of a Canada-US Fulbright Fellowship and has received funding through the National Endowment for the Arts and UNL’s Layman Award.
-His scholarly and design work has been recognized and published internationally.
+His scholarly and design work have been recognized and published internationally.
 With a focus in history, theory and design, his current research explores the role of performance in architecture through three interrelated topics.
 These are architectural machines, theater and hermeneutics.
 These topics have been examined in the context of Euro-American Modernism (e.g., Eileen Gray and Paul Nelson) and Late-Modern American architecture (e.g., Daniel Libeskind, Michael Speaks, Alberto Pérez-Gómez and Steven Holl).

 Ph.D., McGill University, History and Theory of Architecture

 M.Arch.
 II, McGill University, History and Theory of Architecture

 B.Arch., The Pennsylvania State University, Department of Architecture